 - Experienced mothers who have a friendly and approachable manner who will try to understand the mother’s situation without judgement

 - Empathy and listening skills plus interest in developing these skills in training

 - A commitment of at least 2hrs per week to volunteer for a minimum of 6 months

-Our training is six weekly sessions of three hours and these are normally held during weekdays.
+Our training is 6 weekly sessions of 3 hours and these are normally held during weekdays.
 The training must be completed prior to volunteering.
-Please note, an enhanced DBS check is required for this role.
+Please note, an Enhanced DBS check is required for this role.
 There will also be regular attendance at monthly team meetings to receive ongoing training and support.